loiane/angular-extension-pack-vsce/README.md

 ### Other extensions recommended, but not included in this package

 * [angular2-inline](https://marketplace.visualstudio.com/items?itemName=natewallace.angular2-inline) - support for inline HTML and CSS in angular components.
 I don't use inline templates, but this is a helpful extension in case you use inline HTML or CSS.

-* [NgBootstrap Snippets](https://marketplace.visualstudio.com/items?itemName=ktriek.ng-bootstrap-snippets) - if you need Bootstrap 4 support in you angular project, this extension has some helpful snippets.

 * [vscode-icons](https://marketplace.visualstudio.com/items?itemName=robertohuertasm.vscode-icons) - my favorite collection of icons for VSCode projects!